 During the following period – the Israel Kings (Iron age II, 1000BC-586BC) – the hill country sites were gone, and this pattern was also found in Khirbet Seraf.

-The Hellenistic period (3rd-1st C BC) in the Upper Galilee witnessed a radical change in the number of sites, mainly in the highlands, and usually small in size.
-This prosperity increased through the Roman and Byzantine periods (1st C through 7th C AD), when the number of sites almost doubled and their areas were expanded.
+The Hellenistic period (3rd-1st century BC) in the Upper Galilee witnessed a radical change in the number of sites, mainly in the highlands, and usually small in size.
+This prosperity increased through the Roman and Byzantine periods (1st through 7th century AD), when the number of sites almost doubled and their areas were expanded.
 The survey identified levels from these periods in the ruins of this multi-leveled Tell.

 On the east and north sides of the Tell are wall segments.
 Fragments of oil presses are found around the site, indicating that oil production was among the sources of income, as found all over the Galilee.
 On the hillside there are small stone quarries.
 Around the site are 9 rock-hewn graves.